 We don’t shy away from tough questions.
 Difficult questions are an opportunity to provide valuable context around decisions we’ve made as a company.

-By providing answers, we’re not only able to clear up misunderstandings, we also show that our leadership values transparency and has confidence in the company’s direction.
+By providing answers, we’re not only able to clear up misunderstandings, but we also show that our leadership values transparency and has confidence in the company’s direction.

 Additionally, those tough questions can give the internal communications team insight into sentiments and emotions that may be running beneath the surface of the employee population.
 They give us a view into areas that require further education.